spatha0011/spatha_vsd-hdp/Day7/README.md

 ✅ **Fix:**

-This error is due to the use of // for comments in Liberty files, which is not supported.
-Replace all // comments with C-style /* ... */ comments or remove them entirely.
+This error occurs because Liberty syntax does not support // for single-line comments, and more importantly, the { character appearing after // confuses the Liberty parser.
 Specifically, check around _line 54 of avsdpll.lib_ and correct any syntax issues such as:

 ```shell
 //pin (GND#2) {